-This actuarial valuation was performed to determine the recommended funding amount for the System.
+This actuarial valuation was performed to determine the recommended funding amount for the system.
 The asset values used to determine unfunded actuarial accrued liabilities and funded ratios are not market values but less volatile market related values.
 A smoothing technique is applied to market values to determine the market-related values.
 The unfunded actuarial accrued liability amounts and funded ratios using the market value of assets would be different.
 The interest rate used for determining liabilities is based on the expected return of assets.
 Therefore, liability amounts in this report cannot be used to assess a settlement of the obligation.

-Board of Trustees November 15, 2019 Page 3
+Board of Trustees November 13, 2020 Page 3

-In our opinion, until recently the System has not been funded on an actuarially sound basis since the full actuarially determined contributions were not made by the employer from 2007 through 2018.
-However, an additional appropriation of \$553.6 million was made during fiscal year 2019 which was enough to satisfy the actuarially determined contribution.
-Also, it is our understanding that the state budget includes an additional appropriation to the pension plan equal to the ADEC for fiscal year 2020.
-If contributions by the employer to the System in subsequent fiscal years are less than those required, the assets are expected to become insufficient to pay promised benefits.
-However, assuming that contributions to the System are made by the employer and state from year to year in the future at rates recommended on the basis of the successive actuarial valuations, the continued sufficiency of the assets to provide the benefits called for under the System may be safely anticipated.
+For fiscal years ending 2007 through 2018, the system was not funded on an actuarially sound basis as the full actuarially determined employer contributions were not made by the State.
+However, additional appropriations of \$553.6 million and \$538.3 million were made for fiscal years ending 2019 and 2020, respectively which was enough to satisfy the actuarially determined employer contributions.
+Also, it is our understanding that the state budget includes an additional appropriation to the pension plan equal to the ADEC for the 2021 fiscal year.

+If contributions by the employer to the system in subsequent fiscal years are less than those required, the assets are expected to become insufficient to pay promised benefits.
+However, assuming that contributions to the system are made by the employer and state from year to year in the future at rates recommended on the basis of the successive actuarial valuations, the continued sufficiency of the assets to provide the benefits called for under the system may be safely anticipated.